govwiki/SingleAuditRepo/README.md

 geckodriver can be downloaded from
 https://github.com/mozilla/geckodriver/releases

-Don't forget to fill parameters.txt file with correct values
+Don't forget to fill FAC_parms.txt file with correct values

 Note.
-You can use combination of download.py and commented out download() function (at the end) in transfer_pdfs.py
+You can use combination of get_FAC_downloadpart.py and commented out download() function (at the end) in get_FAC.py
-or only transfer_pdfs.py with download() function uncommented.
+or only get_FAC.py <-recommended with download() function uncommented.

-If some of the pdf file(s) are not renamed, you can use rename_upload.py
+If some of the pdf file(s) are not renamed, you can use get_FAC_rename_upload_part.py
 placing previously in dir_pdfs unrenamed files, also previously preparing FileNameCrossReferenceList.xlsx
 as merged document from all FileNameCrossReferenceList.xlsx partials in zip files.
 Merged FileNameCrossReferenceList.xlsx should be placed in dir_pdfs directory.

-## illinois.py
+## get_IL.py
 Script for downloading pdfs from Illinois Comptroller's Warehouse, merging partial pdfs when split up in the warehouse
 then renaming files (and eventually uploading via FTP)